Realxeng/flex/docs/privacy-policy.markdown

 ## 3. How We Use the Information
 Collected data is used solely to:
 - Provide the Bot’s features and respond to user commands
-- Maintain user preferences and server configurations
-- Retrieve and display data from the **VATSIM network** (e.g., for pilot or controller information)
+- Retrieve and display data from **VATSIM network** (eg., for flight and pilot information)
+- Create and send tailored messages to user
 - Ensure compliance with Discord’s Terms of Service and prevent abuse

-We **do not** sell, rent, or share your information with third parties, except when necessary to access public VATSIM data.
+We **do not** sell, rent, or share your information with third parties.
+Information is only shared when necessary to access public VATSIM data.

 ---

 ## 4. Data Storage and Retention
-- Data may be stored temporarily or as long as needed to provide FLEX’s services.
+- Data may be stored temporarily or as long as needed (eg., until the end of user's flight) to provide FLEX’s services.
-- User data (such as Discord IDs or VATSIM CIDs) can be manually deleted using the provided slash commands.
+- User data (such as Discord IDs and VATSIM CIDs) can be manually deleted using the provided slash commands.
-- When the Bot is removed from a server, associated server configuration data may be deleted automatically.
+- No specific configuration is currently implemented and therefore it is not stored nor collected.
+- The service only store data permanently about Flight Information Regions extracted from [vatspy-data-project](https://github.com/vatsimnetwork/vatspy-data-project)

 All data is stored securely and accessible only to the Bot and its developer.